-Upon completion of this offering, we will have outstanding 121,346,330 shares of Class A common stock on a pro forma basis, based on the number of shares outstanding as of September 30, 2020.
+Upon completion of this offering, we will have outstanding shares of Class A common stock on a pro forma basis, based on the number of shares outstanding as of September 30, 2020.
 All of the shares of Class A common stock sold in this offering will be available for sale in the public market, except that shares held by our affiliates, as defined in Rule 144 under the Securities Act, may only be sold in compliance with Rule 144.
-Substantially all of our security holders have entered into market standoff agreements with us restricting the sale of any shares of our common stock or will enter into lock-up agreements with the underwriters under which they will agree, subject to certain exceptions, not to sell any shares of our common stock until up to the tenth trading day after the date on which we announce our results of operations for the three months ending March 31, 2021, as described in "Shares Eligible for Future Sale."
-However, a portion of the shares held by our current and former employees, consultants, independent contractors, directors, officers, greater than 1% stockholders and other stockholders are subject to automatic early release from the lock-up agreements and market standoff agreements upon the occurrence of certain conditions at certain dates substantially earlier than such date.
+Substantially all of our security holders have entered into market standoff agreements with us restricting the sale of any shares of our common stock or will enter into lock-up agreements with the underwriters under which they will agree, subject to certain exceptions, not to sell any shares of our common stock until up to 180 days after the date of this prospectus, as described in "Shares Eligible for Future Sale."
+However, beginning on the date that is 70 days after the date of this prospectus, certain of the shares held by our current and former employees, consultants and independent contractors other than our directors, officers, and greater than 1% stockholders are subject to automatic early release from the lock-up agreements and market standoff agreements upon the occurrence of certain conditions.
+In addition, with respect to shares held by our current and former employees, consultants and independent contractors other than our directors, officers, and greater than 1% stockholders not released as a result of such early release, if the 180th day after the date of this prospectus occurs within five trading days of a trading black-out period, the lock-up period will expire on the sixth trading day immediately preceding the commencement of the trading black-out period.
 See "Shares Eligible for Future Sale."
 In addition, Morgan Stanley & Co.
 LLC and Goldman Sachs & Co.
 LLC may, in their discretion, permit our stockholders to sell shares prior to the expiration of the restrictive provisions contained in these lock-up agreements.

 After our initial public offering, certain of our stockholders will have rights, subject to some conditions, including the terms of the lock-up agreements with the underwriters, to require us to file registration statements covering their shares that we may file for ourselves or our stockholders.
 In addition, as of September 30, 2020, we had stock options and RSUs outstanding that, if fully exercised or settled, would result in the issuance of an aggregate of 50,016,087 shares of our Class A common stock.
 All of the shares of our Class A common stock issuable upon the exercise of stock options and settlement of RSUs, and the shares reserved for future issuance under our equity incentive plans, will be registered for public resale under the Securities Act.
-Any registration statement we file to register additional shares, whether as a result of registration rights or otherwise, could cause the market price of our Class A common stock to decline or be volatile.